Living Literature

 Several books in the Living Literature ecosystem deal with migration, hybridity, multilingual life, and belonging that does not resolve neatly into one category.
 The CCI was included to give readers a structured way to reflect on cultural layering without forcing them into simplistic binaries like "assimilated" or "not assimilated."
 It is meant to make complex cross-cultural experience more discussable across reading, reflection, and AI-assisted dialogue.

-What problem it tries to capture
+What problem it captures

 Most everyday language for culture is too blunt.
 It misses the fact that someone can be highly connected to a heritage culture and also highly adapted to a host culture, or feel culturally competent in two worlds while still experiencing deep identity tension between them.
 The CCI tries to capture that middle terrain: layered belonging, cultural compatibility, and the difference between external adaptation and internal integration.

-Related concepts in the literature
+Related concepts

-• Acculturation as multidimensional: classic work shows that adaptation to a new culture is not one simple continuum, but can involve integration, assimilation, separation, or marginalization.
+• Acculturation as multidimensional — classic work shows that adaptation to a new culture is not one simple continuum, but can involve integration, assimilation, separation, or marginalization.

-• Bidimensional cultural orientation: the Vancouver Index of Acculturation and related work assess heritage orientation and mainstream orientation separately rather than as opposites.
+• Bidimensional cultural orientation — the Vancouver Index of Acculturation and related work assess heritage orientation and mainstream orientation separately rather than as opposites.

-• Bicultural Identity Integration: research shows that two cultural identities may be experienced as compatible and blended, or as oppositional and in conflict.
+• Bicultural Identity Integration — research shows that two cultural identities may be experienced as compatible and blended, or as oppositional and in conflict.

-• Third Culture / cross-cultural upbringing: the TCK tradition provides a widely recognized descriptive framework for lives shaped by mobility, mixed cultural codes, and diffuse belonging.
+• Third Culture / cross-cultural upbringing — the TCK tradition provides a widely recognized descriptive framework for lives shaped by mobility, mixed cultural codes, and diffuse belonging.

 How this index differs